patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 ##### The Surface Tension Energy Term
-This is a correction to the Volume Term, subtracting fromit, to allow for the assumptiono that the Outer Nucleons near the surface will be less tightly bound.
-These nucleons make the nucleus weaker, so feel less of the Short Range Attractive Forces between nucleoons compared to those nucleons well inside the nucleus.
+This is a correction to the Volume Term, subtracting from it, to allow for the assumptions that the Outer Nucleons near the surface will be less tightly bound.
+These nucleons make the nucleus weaker, so feel less of the Short Range Attractive Forces between nucleons compared to those nucleons well inside the nucleus.
 It's like a Surface Tension Term.
 It's no surprise then that it is a proportional to the surface area which is proportional to $A^{2/3}$.

 $$
 B_{E} = -a_{s} A^{2/3} ~~~~ a_{s} = 17.23 MeV.